isomerpages/cris-corp/news-and-events/news/_posts/2025-09-09-post-CRIS announces appointment of Executive Director for SIMFONI.md

 </div>
 <h4><strong>Appointment of Professor Robert JT Morris as Executive Director, SIMFONI from 15 September 2025.</strong></h4>
 <p>Robert Morris is presently Chief Technology Strategist and Chief Data
-Officer at The Ministry of Health Office for Healthcare Transformation (MOHT), Singapore, and holds a concurrent appointment as Professor, Yong Loo Lin School of Medicine, National University of Singapore.</p>
+Officer at the Ministry of Health Office for Healthcare Transformation (MOHT), Singapore, and holds a concurrent appointment as Professor, Yong Loo Lin School of Medicine, National University of Singapore.</p>
 <p>His current focus is on the application of computer and information sciences,
-including AI, to transform healthcare.&nbsp; MOHT has developed and deployed several major programmes which are based on sensing patient data and then using both AI and providers to safely deploy interventions.&nbsp; One of these, <a rel="noopener noreferrer nofollow" target="_blank">mindline.sg</a>, has been visited by about 20% of Singapore’s population.&nbsp;</p>
+including AI, to transform healthcare.&nbsp;MOHT has developed and deployed several major programmes which are based on sensing patient data and then using both AI and providers to safely deploy interventions.&nbsp;One of these, <a rel="noopener noreferrer nofollow" target="_blank">mindline.sg</a>, has been visited by about 20% of Singapore’s population.&nbsp;</p>
 <p>Until 2017, Robert led all of IBM Research’s Global Laboratories.
 Prior